Nailed at Last II

 Mkhuze in Winter

 Jess and I spent two nights at Mkhuze.
-Looking very dry and animals were few and far between.
+It’s looking very dry and animals were few and far between.
 Still, we saw lots of the usual dependables: giraffe, zebra, impala, hippo, nyala, wildebeest and – at last! – one elephant.
 A young bull right next to the road.
-Jess, who watches too much youtube of eles goring and flipping cars, did not want to hang around, so we drove past him.
+Jess, who watches too much youtube of eles goring and flipping cars, and had a scare in Tembe Elephant Park ‘thanks’ to bad behaviour by a senior ranger, did not want to hang around, so we drove past him.

-Also Banded and Slender Mongooses.
-One band of Banded and two individual Slenders.
+Also one band of Banded and two individual Slender Mongooses.

 But lots of birds.
 I won’t give the boring – to me exciting – list (78 species) but I will tell this story.
 In Mantuma camp – here: